 The one area in which some of this advice breaks down is very sophisticated legal practice, such as representation involving larger corporations, complex and high-stakes subject matter like securities law, or contact primarily with in-house counsel or other lawyers.
 Law firms that want to appear selective and well-established (and perhaps highly confidential) often choose to avoid any appearance of "advertising" (and/or outing their clients) on their websites, sticking instead to a few basics in order to leave the impression that their work and reputations simply speak for themselves.
 Certainly we're sensitive to the fact that a balance must be struck here.
 But, even if you lean in this direction, we still recommend that you at least consider the benefits of testimonials — or something like them — before entirely ruling them out.

-One option is to frame testimonials more along lines of professional endorsements or recommendations, like these recommendations for a Chicago attorney.
+One option is to frame testimonials more along lines of professional endorsements or recommendations.
 These may even be comments from colleagues or quotes drawn from statements by judges about your firm in public court opinions (yes — some of our clients actually have these!).
 Such comments might also be woven into representative work or case study sections of your website, where you offer a summary of a particular matter incorporating a brief quote from the client.

 Key here is to remember that, although firms working in certain elite legal arenas may feel they must present themselves in almost aloof terms to be taken seriously, ultimate decisions to hire a lawyer are made by actual human beings.
 They might be lower level in-house attorneys or staff who will research attorneys and report options to a committee or board.
 Or they might be final decision-makers comparing a pile of similar attorney resumes.
 Whoever they are, do give some thought to whether your website connects with those human beings during their law firm vetting process.